Evolutionary computing and optimisation

 - Professor Richard Everson - Professor of Machine Learning

-- Professor Jonathan Fieldsend - Associate Professor
+- Professor Jonathan Fieldsend - Professor in Computational Intelligence

-- Dr Ke Li - Lecturer in Data Analytics
+- Dr Ke Li - Senior Lecturer

-- Dr Alberto Moraglio - Lecturer
+- Dr Alberto Moraglio - Senior Lecturer

 Computational fluid dynamics (CFD) is fundamental to modern engineering design, from aircraft and cars to household appliances.
 It allows the behaviour of fluids to be computationally simulated and new designs to be evaluated.
 However, each CFD evaluation can take a long time, possibly hours or days.